Relationship Counseling

 Here is a glimpse of what we focus on:

-Relationships are complex and exist in many forms.
-The interpersonal space can go through pain, trauma, and conflict, and often many of the problems we face with our partners can go unresolved.
+Relationships are complex and come in many forms.
+The interpersonal space can sometimes experience pain, trauma, and conflict, and many of the issues we face with our partners may remain unresolved.

-In relationship counseling, we will work to fortify the foundation of your partnership, look at where you are with the patterns of your relationship style, address your individual and collective histories, family-of-origin influences, and create space for secure bonding and trust.
+In relationship counseling, we focus on strengthening the foundation of your partnership.
+We explore your relationship patterns, address individual and shared histories, family-of-origin influences, and create space for secure bonding and trust.

-We work with relationship systems to help members define and foster meaningful relationships.
-Through relational therapy you will learn to identify and manage healthy boundaries, communication, empathy, attachment, and to find resolution and healing for conflict or trauma.
+Our work with relationship systems aims to help you define and foster meaningful connections.
+Through relational therapy, you will learn to set and respect healthy boundaries, improve communication, cultivate empathy, understand attachment styles, and find resolution and healing for conflicts or past trauma.

 We work with many frameworks of intimacy and sexual relationships: